ardeshireshghi/react-calendar/README.md

 As seen, not all the branches of code have been tested.

-3. Some of the requirements in the spec are not met because of lack of time:
+2. Some of the features that I intended to do are left for now:

-- Multi calendar support
+* Multi calendar support
-- All day events are not covered
+* All day events are not covered

-4. Some of the key challenges:
+3. These were some of my challenges:

 - Making Google Calendar sign-in work easily with `Next.js`
 - Using `Next.js` and `styled-components` for the first time

-5. Other tools used:
+4. Other tools used:

 - React
 - Jest
 - Prettier
-- testing-library
+- testing-library (React)

-### Architecture

-Please refer to [this](https://docs.google.com/document/d/1LhOWcMYGM2asc_RbJqgaDH0hwbHBmEDYytRjAaZjbCI/edit?usp=sharing) document for more details.